Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 </div>

-In the dry combustion method, all carbon present in the soil is oxidized to carbon dioxide (CO$_2$) by heating the soil to at least in a flow of oxygen-containing gas that is free from carbon dioxide.
+In the dry combustion method, all carbon present in the soil is oxidized to carbon dioxide (CO$_2$) by heating the soil to at least (WHAT TEMP HERE?
+1000 c?) in a flow of oxygen-containing gas that is free from carbon dioxide.
 The amount of carbon dioxide released is then measured by titrimetry, gravimetry, conductometry, gas chromatography or using an infrared detection method, depending on the apparatus used.
-When the soil is heated to a temperature of at least , in addition to organic carbon any inorganic carbon present as carbonate is also completely decomposed.
+When the soil is heated to a temperature of at least (WHAT TEMP HERE?
+1000 c?), in addition to organic carbon any inorganic carbon present as carbonate is also completely decomposed.
 Total organic carbon can be determined directly or indirectly.
 Direct determination consists of previous removal of any carbonates present by treating the